The Wedding Planner

-Helping to organize the nuptials for her son and his fiancée pointed her toward her ideal career.
+Helping to plan her son's wedding pointed her toward her ideal career.

 Wedding guests filed into the church.
 I gave each bridesmaid her bouquet and reminded her to walk very slowly up the aisle.
 I adjusted the groomsmen's boutonnieres.
 Straightened the bridal veil.
 Time to signal the organist.
 The wedding march began.
 Butterflies filled my stomach.